michelleslee/bias_in_lifecycle/README.md

 This questionnaire will go through an assessment to identify the potential unfair and unintended biases and discrimination in a model development lifecycle.

-It is intended for initial risk identification to facillitate subsequent evaluation, quantification (likelihood/impact), and mitigation.
+It is intended for initial risk identification to facilitate subsequent evaluation, quantification (likelihood/impact), and mitigation.
 By identifying the potential source of the bias risk, the questionnaire will allow for a more targeted design of a mitigation strategy.

 The questionnaire is not intended to be a comprehensive, definitive standard for bias risk assessment; rather, it provides a starting point to further adapt and extend it to be customised to the use case and domain area.
 Further guidance documents would be developed for practical implementation.